thbtppl/latex-tips-advice/README.md

     * Create a modular document with different files
     * Define commands with semantically appropriate names <!--, such as `\newcommand*{\contentstitle} {Table of Contents}`-->
     * Do not put hard-coded settings within your content

+Add point that one modification affects whole document use vec and chapterspace example

 * Use the `import` package to include other files if you have a multi-folder project structure.
 It is more flexible than the `\include` and `\input` commands to the extent that any relative path to the external file can be handled.
 For example, you could have in your main file